Esprij/Cafe-RESTful-API/README.md

 # Cafe-RESTful-API
-An API that returns requested data about cafes around London.
+A RESTful API that returns requested data about cafes around London.

 ## What is being practiced/learned with this project
 <ul>